wiris/html-integrations/packages/res/README.md

 # Resources folder
 Resource folder containing files and functions common among more than one demo.
 It may also contain other files that are commonly used in different places in the project

+The main goal of this package is to mantain the demos inside the mono-repo project independent of each other and the folders in this repository.

 ## File manifest

 ```bash